wallacehuich/wallacehuich.github.io/_pages/teaching.md

     <p class="justify mb-2"><strong>Together, we looked at:</strong></p>
     <ul class="justify">
-      <li>The history of Inuit and their migration across generations</li>
+      <li>The history of Inuit populations and their migration across generations</li>
       <li>The phase diagram of water and its many exotic forms of ice</li>
       <li>Snow’s thermal conductivity and its role as a building material for igloos</li>
       <li>How these physical principles underpin the construction of igloos, and ultimately shape the resilience of Inuit populations</li>